Best Value Faucets

 North American Luxury Faucets

-Most of the major companies have moved the manufacturing of their premium brands to Asia.
+Most of the major faucet companies selling premium faucets in North America have moved manufacturing to Asia.

-It is still an excellent line of faucets, but in order to be considered Nort American, at least 51% of the faucets need to be made or assembled in here.
+It is still an excellent line of faucets, but to be considered North American, at least 51% of the faucets need to be made or assembled here.
 Brizo no longer qualifies.
 (Find Brizo Faucets under Asian Luxury Faucets, below.)

-One result of the major companies pulling up stakes is that the premium market is now wide open for smaller companies making very well-designed and well-crafted premium faucets in the US. and Canada.
+One result of the major companies pulling up stakes is that the premium market is now wide open for smaller companies making very well-designed and well-crafted luxury faucets in the U.S. and Canada.

-Phylrich was a close runer-up, but it lost points for its prices that are a little higher on average than those of our Best Value companies in this category.
+Phylrich was a close runner-up, but it lost points for its prices, which are a little higher on average than those of our Best Value companies in this category.
+Mevertheless, it is an excellent company making an excellent product and would have been in this list had we not limited each category to a maximum of three companies.
+If you are looking for an American-made premium faucet, Phylrich is a company worth a look.

-Guerin and Sherle Wagner make artistic faucets by hand one at a time to order, Guerin from molds that have existed for well over a century and Sherle Wagner with artistic embellishments that have to be seen to be believed.
-But, they lost out because the faucets are very expensive.
+Guerin and Sherle Wagner make artistic faucets by hand, one at a time to order: Guerin from molds well over a century old, and Sherle Wagner with artistic embellishments that have to be seen to be believed.

 Taken together, these companies offer the best that is available of upscale premium faucets made or assembled in North America, and in our judgment, some of the finest faucets made anywhere in the world at any price.

-There are only a handful of the 250 or so faucet companies in our reviews that seem to do everything right.
-California Faucets is one of these.
+There are only a handful of the 300 or so faucet companies in our reviews that seem to do everything right.
+California Faucets is one of them.

-It provides a strong limited lifetime warranty against manufacturing defects and (except for living finishes) tarnishing.
+The company provides a strong limited lifetime warranty against manufacturing defects and (except for ) tarnishing.
 Its award-winning customer service is capable, responsive, and California-friendly.

-According to company lore, California Faucets spent its first five years learning how to hand-assemble and custom finish quality faucets with short turn-around times that nearly equal assembly-line speed but produce a handcrafted faucet.
+According to company lore, California Faucets spent its first five years learning how to hand-assemble and custom finish quality faucets with short turnaround times that nearly equal assembly-line speed but produce a craft-shop faucet.

 The company's approach to making its heavy, all-brass craft faucets is smart and creative, helping to keep its prices relatively low while allowing extensive customization of its quality faucets.